Mali

 • Mali should seek a new Article 5 deadline in order to return to compliance with the Anti-Personnel Mine Ban Convention (APMBC).

-• When circumstances allow, Mali should develop a civilian mine clearance capacity in addition to the military counter-improvised explosive device (IED) operations.
+• When circumstances allow, Mali should develop a civilian mine clearance capacity in addition to the military counter-IED operations.